 Allison Anoll

-Assistant Professor
+Associate Professor

-Allison P. Anoll is an Assistant Professor of Political Science at Vanderbilt University.
+Allison P. Anoll is an Associate Professor of Political Science at Vanderbilt University.
 Her research and teaching focus on how everyday people navigate the political world: why people (sometimes) participate in politics, how Americans form their political attitudes, and when social movements or the criminal justice system shape political behavior.

 Her work has received multiple national and international awards including the Juliette and Alexander L. George Award for best book on political psychology and best paper awards from the American Political Science Association and International Society of Political Psychology.